ruby/www.ruby-lang.org/en/news/_posts/2019-12-12-separation-of-positional-and-keyword-arguments-in-ruby-3-0.md

 bar("key" => 42, :sym => 43)
 # Ruby 2.6 and 2.7: => [{"key"=>42}, 43]
-# Ruby 2.7: warning: The last argument is split into positional and keyword parameters
+# Ruby 2.7: warning: Splitting the last argument into positional and keyword parameters is deprecated
 #           warning: The called method `bar' is defined here
 # Ruby 3.0: ArgumentError
 {% endhighlight %}